thewatts/pierre/README.md

 store = Pierre::Store.new({
   uri: redis_uri,        # the URI of the Redis service being used
   db:  db_index,         # the index of the database in Redis
+  languages: [:en, :es]  # the languages that Pierre knows about
   namespace: namespace,  # the namepace desired for the Redis database
   fallback_lang: lang,   # OPTIONAL: Set the fallback language if a translation is missing (defaults to :en) })